thisisarchimedes/SustainableLeverage/test/TestList.md

 [] Detect when the total value of the position is less than debt during liquidation [] Check that when we don't have a position the position state is correct [] liquidate position if it is eligible for liquidation (ETH value asset position) - NOT enough WBTC in position to cover debt
+[] test that we enforce minBTC to avoid sandwitch

 # Refactor list: